Remote work is quickly becoming the new norm. A study has shown that remote work increased by 159% between 2005 and 2017.

 Collaboration tools allow team members to share notes on projects.
 One such app is Evernote Work Chat.

-Employees can see the bigger picture in a workspace when working on projects such as the 10,000ft app.
+Employees can see the bigger picture in a workspace when working on projects.

 Communication is key when working remotely and can often be the biggest challenge.
 This is easy to overcome with the multitude of tools available for communication.